starship/starship/docs/id-ID/config/README.md

 format = "via [ $version](cyan bold) "
 ```

-## 環境變數
+## Environment Variable

-The `env_var` module displays the current value of a selected environment variables. 這個模組只在下列條件其中之一達到時顯示：
+The `env_var` module displays the current value of a selected environment variables.
+The module will be shown only if any of the following conditions are met:

-- `variable` 設定選項符合一個存在的環境變數。
+- The `variable` configuration option matches an existing environment variable
-- 沒有設定 `variable` 選項，但是有設定 `default` 選項。
+- The `variable` configuration option is not defined, but the `default` configuration option is

 ::: tip Multiple environmental variables can be displayed by using a `.`. (see example) If the `variable` configuration option is not set, the module will display value of variable under the name of text after the `.` character.